murphnomer/CSB340_CPUScheduler/Report.md

 do some redesign late in the project because we couldn't integrate code that we wrote earlier since we hadn't properly planned out how to make the sections work together from the beginning.
 Also, although the Process class ended up being a useful construct, it is a complex mechanism and not all team members were on the same page with it at the start.
-This led to a delay in getting some of the alforithms finished while we all worked to understand what we had put together to make it work correctly.
+This led to a delay in getting some of the algorithms finished while we all worked to understand what we had put together to make it work correctly.

 ## UML Diagram